jotavare/c-text-editor/README.md

 ## ABOUT

 This text editor (vim wannabe) was built in `C` with less than **1000 LOC**, it doesn't need external libraries and utilizes standard **VT100** escape sequences.
-The guide I followed, along with future implementation ideas, are available in the below.
+The guide I followed, along with future implementation ideas, are available below.

 ## REQUIREMENTS